 - 1. Following the notification by the United Kingdom of Great Britain and Northern Ireland (hereinafter "the United Kingdom") of its intention to withdraw from the European Union (hereinafter "the Union") and the European Atomic Energy Community (hereinafter "Euratom"), the Union negotiated and concluded with the United Kingdom an agreement setting out the arrangements for its withdrawal (hereinafter "the Withdrawal Agreement") in accordance with Article 50 of the Treaty on European Union (TEU). - 2.
 In the guidelines of 23 March 2018, the European Council restated the Union's determination to have as close as possible a partnership with the United Kingdom in the future.
 According to these guidelines, such a partnership should cover trade and economic cooperation as well as other areas, in particular the fight against terrorism and international crime, as well as security, defence and foreign policy.
 The European Council set those guidelines with a view to the overall understanding of the framework for the envisaged partnership, that was to be elaborated in a political declaration accompanying and referred to in the Withdrawal Agreement. - 3.
 During the negotiations under Article 50 of the TEU, an overall understanding on the framework for the envisaged partnership was identified with the United Kingdom and recorded in the political declaration setting out the framework for the envisaged partnership between the Union and the United Kingdom (hereinafter "the Political Declaration") approved by the European Council (Article 50) on 17 October 2019.
-In this context, the Political Declaration accompanied the Withdrawal Agreement that was concluded by the Union and the United Kingdom. - 4.
-The Withdrawal Agreement provides for a transition period during which Union law applies to and in the United Kingdom.
+In this context, the Political Declaration accompanied the Withdrawal Agreement that was concluded by the Union and the United Kingdom.

+- 4. The Withdrawal Agreement provides for a transition period during which Union law applies to and in the United Kingdom.
 This transition period will end on 31 December 2020, unless the Joint Committee established by the Withdrawal Agreement adopts, before 1 July 2020, a single decision extending the transition period for up to 1 or 2 years.
 In the Withdrawal Agreement, the Union and the United Kingdom committed to use their best endeavours to take the necessary steps to negotiate expeditiously the agreements governing their envisaged partnership with a view to ensuring that those agreements apply, to the extent possible, as from the end of the transition period.
 In the Political Declaration, the Union and the United Kingdom undertook to use their best endeavours to conclude and ratify their new fisheries agreement by 1 July 2020. - 5.
 The negotiations of the envisaged partnership should be premised on the effective implementation of the Withdrawal Agreement and of its three Protocols.
-In this context, the envisaged partnership should continue to protect the Good Friday or Belfast Agreement reached on 10 April 1998 by the United Kingdom Government, the Irish Government and the other participants in the multiparty negotiations in all its parts, in recognition of the fact that the peace process in Northern Ireland will remain of paramount importance to the peace, stability and reconciliation on the island of Ireland.
+In this context, the envisaged partnership should continue to protect the Good Friday or Belfast Agreement reached on 10 April 1998 by the United Kingdom Government, the Government of Ireland and the other participants in the multiparty negotiations in all its parts, in recognition of the fact that the peace process in Northern Ireland will remain of paramount importance to the peace, stability and reconciliation on the island of Ireland.
+While preserving the integrity of the Single Market, the envisaged partnership should ensure that issues arising from Ireland's unique geographic situation are addressed.